silhavyj/KIV-FJP-compiler/README.md

 ```

 Unlike declarations, you are obligated to use the `:=` character when assigning a value (expression) to a variable.
-You should be able to combine integers and booleans as a boolean is internally represented as an integer of a value
+You should be able to combine integers and booleans since boolean is internally represented as an integer of a value
 of zero or one.

 ### Basic arithmetic and logic

 For this part we were strongly inspired by the PL0 programming language as described in its grammar over at https://en.wikipedia.org/wiki/PL/0.

 We provide basic arithmetic operations such as `+`, `-`, `*`, and `/`.
-You should be able to use any variables, constants or literals you want.
+You should be able to use any variables,
+constants, or literals you want.
 You can also include the `instanceof` operator into an expression.
 Technically, the instanceof operator represents nothing but a boolean value (true/false - 1/0).

-As far as conditions and simple logic are concerned, we provide the following:
+As far as conditions and simple logic are concerned, we support the following:

 ```
 ! <expression>